lucee/lucee-docs/docs/03.reference/02.tags/authenticate/tag.md

 categories:
 ---

-Authenticates a user, setting a security context for the application.
+Authenticates an user, setting a security context for the application.

 For more information, see the descriptions of IsAuthenticated and AuthenticatedContext.